seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         ::= { cKeyManagementNotify 10 }

     cTrustAnchorAdded  NOTIFICATION-TYPE
-        OBJECTS     {
-                        cTrustAnchorFingerprint,
-                        cTrustAnchorFormatType,
-                        cTrustAnchorUsageType
-                    }
         STATUS      current
         DESCRIPTION
-            "A trust anchor has been added to the cTrustAnchorTable, as identified by cTrustAnchorFingerprint,
+            "A trust anchor has been added to the cTrustAnchorTable.
-            cTrustAnchorFormatType, and cTrustAnchorUsageType.

             At the device level, the sending of notifications is controlled by CC-DEVICE-INFO-MIB scalars: cSendNotifications